-1.4 The RSH Rent Standard of 2020 is expected to be in effect until 2025.
-The Standard sets an annual inflation increase of no more than the Consumer Price Index (CPI) based for September of the preceding year, plus 1%.
+- 1.3 The RSH Rent Standard of 2020 is expected to be in effect until 2025.
+The Standard sets an annual inflation increase of no more than the Consumer Prices Index (CPI) for September of the preceding year, plus 1%.
 Any mention of CPI in this policy refers to the same value i.e. preceding September.
 The 2020 Rent Standard follows the Government's Direction to the Regulator of February 2019, published alongside a comprehensive policy statement that covers rent setting in both private registered providers and local authorities.
+The Rent Standard was revised in 2023 to apply a cap on general needs social and affordable rent increases below CPI plus 1% for one year only. - 1.5 CHS is committed to ensuring that the rent levels charged for all homes provide value for money by delivering good quality services with high levels of customer satisfaction.
+CHS is also conscious of the need to balance the affordability of rents with its ability to provide critical services for residents and to invest in new and existing homes.